google/highwayhash/README.md

 In addition to high throughput, the algorithm is designed for low finalization cost.
 The result is more than twice as fast as SipTreeHash.

-For older CPUs, we also provide an SSE4.1 version (80% as fast for large inputs and 95% as fast for short inputs) and a portable version (10% as fast).
+We also provide an SSE4.1 version (80% as fast for large inputs and 95% as fast for short inputs), an implementation for VSX on POWER and a portable version (10% as fast).
+A third-party ARM implementation is referenced below.

 Statistical analyses and preliminary cryptanalysis are given in https://arxiv.org/abs/1612.06257.